Tepyolas/PlexLastFMDocker/README.md

 - The usual intergration doesn't support track.updateNowPlaying; it only supports track.scrobble.
 - This results in a delay of ~50-80% of the song played before it updates last.fm now playing.
   - This updates using track.updateNowPlaying, which takes <10s
   - Allows for instantly calling .fm to show your current playing track

-### Designed to run as a vercel function.
-- Simply fork git and setup in Vercel to run from Git
-- Add env variables (see below)
-- Add a firewall rule for 0.0.0.0/0 then another above it for your Plex server IP
-  - *(blacklist all, whitelist plex server IP)*

 ### Receives Plex Webhook events
 - Extracts artist, track name, album name